foldedtoad/dwm3000/README.md

 │       └── qorvo,dwm3000
 │           └── qorvo,dwm3000.yaml
 ```
+**NOTE:** Problems have been encountered in developing the device-tree definition for the DWS3000 shield.
+You can see that the qorvo_dwm3000.overlay has conditional compile sections: one (default) which uses `spi1` and the second uses `arduino_spi` (see nrf52840 DTS for details).
+Using the `spi1` definition, SPI access works properly, but its not an arduino-spi defined bus.
+Using the `arduino_spi` definition, the code compiles without problems, but fails to communicate over the SPI bus.
+The default will be set to `spi1` until this issue is resolved, which will allow building and testing of this project.

 In each example sub-project, the CMakeList.txt file has been updated with the following statement.
 This statement merges the custom board definitions into the Zephyr board configuration process.